renatofsouza/AdvancedLaneDetection/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I executed the following steps:
+I executed the following steps:

 (a) Executed a perpective transform (birds eye view) to the binary image.
 This is performed by the function  `perspective_transform(img, src_pts, dst_pts)` in the file `LaneTracker.py`
 ![Warped Image (birds eye) ][image8]